paramireze/paramireze.github.io/_posts/2018-08-13-running-bear.markdown

 # Three Lakes
 ![selfie]({{ '/assets/images/2018/aug/pav-self.jpg' }})

-I spent a bit of time exploring the `three lakes` area on bike.
+I spent a bit of time exploring the `three lakes` area on bike in the early morning.
+Deer are everywhere.
 Beautiful area with a lot of wildlife.